Pilaf: Azerbaijan

 Azerbaijani cuisine includes more than 40 different plov recipes.
-One of the most reputed dishes is plov from saffron-covered rice, served with various herbs and greens, a combination distinctive from Uzbek plovs.
-Traditional Azerbaijani plov consists of three distinct components, served simultaneously but on separate platters: rice (warm, never hot), gara (fried beef or chicken pieces with onion, chestnut and dried fruits prepared as an accompaniment to rice), and aromatic herbs.
+One of the most reputed dishes is plov from saffron-covered rice, served with various herbs and greens, a combination distinctive from Central Asian pilaf.
+Traditional Azerbaijani plov consists of three distinct components, served simultaneously but on separate platters: rice (warm, never hot), gara (fried beef or chicken pieces with onion, chestnut and dried fruits prepared as an accompaniment to rice), and herbs.
 Gara is put on the rice when eating plov, but it is never mixed with rice and the other components.
-Pilaf is usually called aş in Azerbaijani cuisine.
+Pilaf is often called aş in Azerbaijani cuisine.